DALBrian/HAMR_Manipulation/README.md

 # HAMR_Manipulation
-**This repo only contains main contribution of my work, other minor contribution and open-source ROS program (such as navigation package from ROS official) are not included, so directly download this repo and run it will not work**
+**This repo only contains main contribution of my work, other minor (but also important) contribution and open-source ROS program (such as navigation package from ROS official) are not included, so directly download this repo and run it will not work.
+I do hope this repo and documentation will help you.**

 ## Background
-We've studied the AMR (autonomous mobile robot) with robotic arm products that available in the market, most of them are heavy and only capable for light-weight manipulation.
+We've studied most the commercial available AMR (autonomous mobile robot) with robotic arm products in the market are heavy and only capable for light-weight manipulation.
+I decided to make our own robot with high payload capacity but also in relative small scale and light weight.
 ![marketing](image/marketing_small.png)
 ## Objective Goal
 the goal of this research is to integrate robotic arm and a omni-wheel chassis that provides with hight payload, high accuracy and high speed, I call it HAMR (High payload Autonomous Mobile Robot)